emavalente/tips-calculator/README.md

 # tips-calculator
-This is a tips calculator's example for restaurants.
+This is an example of consumptions and tips calculator for restaurants.

 ## To start:
 You must to clone this repository and them you can execute the next code in console on you project folder.